GummyHat/ParallelizedSobel/README.md

 mpirun -np RANKS ./Sobel-mpi-multi-gpu WIDTH HEIGHT input-filename output-filename

-Be wary that only square photographs can be used, and must be in a .data (byte) format.
+Be wary that photographs must be in a .data (byte) format.

 Use an RGB file where each color value is a byte and ordered contiguously.
 GIMP is recommended for this, but not entirely necessary.